 Global Citizen Festival 2016

-Last year, the Global Citizen Festival was headlined by Rihanna, Kendrick Lamar, Demi Lovato, Major Lazer and Metallica.
+In 2016, the Global Citizen Festival was headlined by Rihanna, Kendrick Lamar, Demi Lovato, Major Lazer, and Metallica.

 Young activists shared their hope for refugees.
 Alex, a 6-year-old boy from Scarsdale, New York, reiterated the call to help refugees alongside former US Ambassador to the United Nations, Samantha Power.